• Residents FAQ

 • When and where does the TMA Board meet?

 The Board meets monthly, alternately at the Preserve Community Center or the TGCC Clubhouse.
-See the Events tab on this website’s homepage for date, time, and location.
+See the News & Events tab on this website’s homepage for date, time, and location.
 The meetings are open to members only.

 • Where do I go for my Preserve pool and tennis court keys?